 Negotiators often use different techniques to gain advantage and to influence the behavior of the opposition to achieve their objectives.
 While some bargainers may favor one technique, many may use multiple approaches to gain a strategic advantage in bargaining.
 Effective negotiators can identify, mitigate and/or use these techniques to achieve their goals in collective bargaining.
 Preparation is key to avoid being manipulated by the Agency's negotiating techniques.
-Having clearly defined goals and bottom lines, researching the Agency's primary interests and their negotiating team, can inoculate the Union from these tactics.
-The following is a list of several common negotiation techniques and how they can be mitigated.
+Having clearly defined goals and bottom lines, researching the Agency's primary interests and their negotiating techniques and how they can be mitigated.